Baby Tilting Head to One Side Teething: Why & When To Worry

 4. Concentrating on Something

-Torticollis is a sign of improper development of the neck muscles that cause the head to twist and tilt to one side.
+Torticollis is a sign of improper development of the neck muscles that causes the head to twist and tilt to one side.

 Torticollis Baby Symptoms